Real Madrid Femenino: UEFA club coefficient ranking

 Since being officially rebranded as Real Madrid Femenino in 2020, the club has experienced a rapid rise both domestically and in Europe.
 In their first full season (2020–21), Madrid finished second in the Primera División, which secured qualification for the UEFA Women's Champions League for the first time.
 The club established itself quickly as a regular Champions League participant, reaching the group stage in 2021–22 and later advancing to the quarter-finals in 2024–25.

-This consistent progress has been reflected in UEFA's club coefficients, which rank clubs based on their results over a five-year period.
-From not having any coefficient points prior to 2020, Real Madrid rapidly climbed the ranking table, and as of 29 August 2025 the club stood 9th in Europe.
+This progress has been reflected in UEFA's club coefficients, which ranks clubs based on their results over a five-year period.
+From not having any coefficient points prior to 2020, Real Madrid rapidly climbed the ranking table.
+As of May 2026, the club stood 8th in Europe.
 The ascent is regarded as one of the fastest among elite women’s clubs, with Madrid benefitting from consistent top-two domestic finishes, high-profile player recruitment, and increasing experience in European competition.
 Their position within the top ten of UEFA's coefficient ranking is considered a sign of their growing stature and influence in women’s football, ensuring better seeding in future continental campaigns and cementing their reputation as one of the emerging powers of the game.